 - Inelegant Blubbering: Whenever he's crying, it tends to be this.

 - Innocent Prodigy: He is much deeper and understanding than he appears.

 - Intergenerational Friendship: With Cyrus at the end of the Platinum arc.

 - In-Series Nickname: Dia, a shortened version of his name.

-- Mighty Glacier: Pretty much all of his Pokémon are of the slow but powerful/tough kind, culminating in Regigigas, who's pretty much the epitome of the archetype.
+- Mighty Glacier: Most of his Pokémon are of the slow but powerful/tough kind, culminating in Regigigas, who's considered the epitome of the archetype.

 - Nice Guy: So much so that when you tick him off (which would require a lot of effort considering his very long patience), you'd better watch out.

 - No Sell: Exposing himself to the Distortion World several times made him immune to Giratina's Shadow Force.